-The goal of the Thesis was to investigate influence of grafting a 2-opt based local searcher into the standard genetic algorithm, for solving the Traveling Salesman Problem.
+The goal of the Thesis was to investigate influence of grafting a 2-opt based local searcher into the standard genetic algorithm, for solving the Traveling Salesman Problem with Euclidean distance.
 It is known that genetic algorithms are very successful when implemented for many NP-hard problems.
 However, they are much more effective if some specific knowledge about particular problem is utilized.
 The TSP is well researched problem with many such improvements, especially when the restricted version of the problem with Euclidean distance is considered.
 In our experiment in Chapter 3 we compared two direct techniques, with our grafted genetic algorithms.
 Solutions from Concorde and greedy algorithm were added for better comparison.
 Quantitative results on test cases from TSPLIB show that grafted algorithms have advantages.
-Even when both components have serious drawbacks, their grafted combinations exhibit very good behaviour.
+Even when both components have serious drawbacks, their grafted combinations exhibits a very good behaviour.
 Results on examples from TSPLIB show that this method combines good qualities from both methods applied and significantly outperforms each individual method.
-In the second part of the experiment in Chapter 3 an influence of partial grafting a 2-opt local searcher into genetic algorithm was studied.
+In the second part of an experiment in Chapter 3 an influence of partial grafting a 2-opt local searcher into genetic algorithm was studied.
 The best performance was achieved in a configuration with 90% frequency use of local searcher.
-In a comparison with a performance of GGAemc the same quality of results was achieved in a shorter time, on average a 7% of running time was spared.
-The cases with 10% and 20% frequency use of local search provides fast and far from optimal solutions but still better then the GAemc and GAdpc.
+In a comparison with a performance of GGAemc the same quality of results was achieved in a shorter time, on average a 7%of running time was spared.
+The cases with 2^i and 20% frequency use of local search provides fast and far from optimal solutions but still better then the GAemc and GAdpc.
 The configurations with 50% frequency use of local searcher present a good examples of trade-off between a running time and quality, especially in setting with ending sequence of local searcher.
 The best gain is attained when a local searcher is used in an ending sequence of the algorithm and in frequency not less then 50% and not more than 90%.

-The second goal of the Thesis was to describe a new problem from graph theory, named the Traveling Visitor Problem.
-Although the new problem is similar to the Traveling Salesman Problem, when we try to solve it with the Naïve algorithm we get solutions far from optimal.
-The minimum cost solutions for the Traveling Visitor Problem instances tested in the paper are provided by Koper Algorithm.
-The tested benchmarks are combined from three real instances made using tourist maps of cities of Koper, Belgrade and Venice and two instances of modified cases from TSPLIB.
-In all tested cases the Koper Algorithm significantly outperforms the Naïve Algorithm for solving the Traveling Visitor Problem.
+The second goal of the Thesis was to describe a new problem from graph theory, named the Traveling Visitor Problem (TVP).
+Although the new problem is similar to the well known Traveling Salesman Problem, when we try to solve it with a state of the art algorithm for solving the symmetric Traveling Salesman Problem, the Concorde algorithm, we get solutions far from optimal.
+The minimum cost solutions for the Traveling Visitor Problem instances tested in the thesis are provided by our special method and was presented in Chapter 4.
+The tested benchmarks are combined from three real instances made using the tourist maps of cities of Koper, Belgrade and Venice and two instances of modified cases from TSPLIB.
+In all tested cases our special method significantly outperforms the other two tested methods for solving the Traveling Visitor Problem.